WHO's stark warning as Covid cases skyrocket

 Testing for Covid has fallen off a cliff around the world and the WHO doesn't have a clear picture of the true number of cases.

-New oral antiviral treatments are not reaching low and low-middle income countries, Dr Tedros added.
+New oral antiviral treatments were not reaching low and low-middle income countries, Tedros added.

 And as the virus evolves, the effectiveness of vaccines will be reduced.